masterweily/dwimpkey/README.md

 <h3>Getting Started</h3>

-Download, install and configure the library in your project
+Download, install and configure the library into your project

 1. <b>download</b> all the files in the repository
 2. <b>install</b> the library by adding the downloaded files to your project as a package
-3. <b>configure</b> the library by edditing the ActiveConfig.java file:
+3. <b>configure</b> the library by edditing the <i>ActiveConfig.java</i> file:

 ```java
 public class ActiveConfig